Feufochmar/ever-hopeful/README.md

 - Search through the content _and_ the page names
 - Page layout accepts custom sidebar and footer
 - Gravatar support
-- Can include IFRAMEs in the document (es: embed a Google Drive document)
 - Generate Table of Contents for pages
 - Can use custom CSS and JavaScript scripts
 - White list for authorization on page reading and writing